 Next, visit the Museo de Arte Moderno for a guided tour with a museum curator.
-Get close to defining pieces of 20th-century Mexican art: Frida Kahlo's Las Dos Fridas (featured on the brochure's cover), acquired from the artist in 1947; Rivera's intimate portraits; Orozco's Las Soldaderas; and surrealist visions by Remedios Varo.
+Get close to defining pieces of 20th-century Mexican art: Frida Kahlo's Las Dos Fridas, acquired from the artist in 1947; Rivera's intimate portraits; Orozco's Las Soldaderas; and surrealist visions by Remedios Varo.